Domestic violence and abusive relationships

 The risk of domestic violence is highest around the time of a relationship breakdown.

 Other risk factors include pregnancy and alcohol or drug addiction (affecting the victim or perpetrator).
-Women with a history of mental illness and Aboriginal or Torres Strait Islander people are more likely to experience domestic violence.
+Women with a history of mental illness and Aboriginal and/or Torres Strait Islander people are more likely to experience domestic violence.

 What are the signs of domestic violence?

 Certain types of injuries can act as warning signs that a person may be a victim of (physical) domestic violence.
-For example, people who have multiple or repeated injuries without a logical explanation, seem strangely ‘accident prone’, or show tell-tale marks such as bruises, fingernail scratches or cigarette burns.
+For example, people who have several or repeated injuries without a logical explanation.
+They may seem ‘accident prone’ or have marks such as bruises, fingernail scratches or cigarette burns.

-Other signals of domestic violence you might notice in a friend or relative include:
+Other signs of domestic violence you might notice in a friend or relative include:

-- they seem afraid of their partner
+- They seem afraid of their partner.

-- they have stopped seeing their friends or family
+- They have stopped seeing their friends or family.

-- their partner often criticises them, humiliates them, orders them about or makes all the decisions
+- Their partner often criticises them, humiliates them, orders them about or makes all the decisions.

-- they have physical injuries, like bruises, broken bones, sprains or cuts
+- They have physical injuries, like bruises, broken bones, sprains or cuts.

 What are the effects of domestic violence?